MasahiroAsada/mem_log_writer/README.md

 # Memory Log Writer
-Memory Log Writer allocates the large memory, writes data like the way of file stream, and saves it to the file.
+Memory Log Writer allocates the large memory, writes fixed-size arrays of integers like the way of file stream, and saves it to the file which follows CSV format.
 It is expected to be used as a fast log writer.

 ## Requirements